 Imagine a day with no clocks, no schedule and absolutely no work at all!
-A day that encourages you to relax, to explore and do whatever you want, but without compromising the comfort of your home.
-Isolated forest homes the in woods are modern ways to get closer to nature while revitalizing yourself in a place where time stands still.
+A day that motivates you to relax and explore or do whatever you want, but without compromising the comfort of your home.
+Living in isolated houses in forest is a modern way to get closer to nature while revitalizing yourself in a place where time stands still.

 We have hand-picked 15 gorgeous forest homes that offer tranquility and serenity of wilderness to nurture your soul.
 From contemporary family homes and holiday destinations to weekend getaways; these are some of the most beautiful homes in the forest that’ll take your breath away.

-Take a few moments to scroll down and witness some of the amazing healthy home designs that are free from urban life stresses.
+Take a few moments to scroll down and catch up with some of the most refreshing forest home designs that are free from urban life stresses.

 Studio MK27 has designed the Rainforest House that is located on the coast of the Brazilian municipality of Guarujá on a mountainside.
 Facing the beautiful Atlantic Ocean, the abode is surrounded by greenery on three sides.
 The house is designed in such a way that it naturally looks like a part of the surrounding Brazilian forest.

-The exterior comprises concrete and wooden structure along with a green rooftop with infinity pool, hot tub and a fire pit for utmost relaxation.
+The exterior comprises concrete and wooden structure along with a green rooftop with infinity pool, hot tub and a fire pit.
 Interior is contemporary with modern furnishing so that the inhabitants don’t feel uncomfortable even when away from their urban lifestyle.

 # Stone, Wood and Glass House

-However, the interior of this house in the forest is lined completely in wood with modern day amenities.
-This house is perfect for enjoying a few days away from urban cities and relax your body and soul within the natural environment.
+Although being far from habitation, the interior of this house in the forest is laden with modern-day amenities.
+This house is perfect for enjoying a few days away from urban chaos and relax your body and soul amidst the natural environment.

 # Chipicas Town Houses